juglab/napari-n2v/docs/documentation.md

 # Documentation

-`napari-n2v` is based on the original algorithm from the Jug lab: https://github.com/juglab/n2v, and uses [CSBDeep](http://csbdeep.bioimagecomputing.com/).
+`napari-n2v` is based on the original algorithm from the Jug lab [Noise2Void](https://github.com/juglab/n2v), and uses [CSBDeep](http://csbdeep.bioimagecomputing.com/).
 [N2V](https://arxiv.org/abs/1811.10980) is a self-supervised algorithm that allows denoising images by removing pixel-independent noise.
 It also comprises an extension to deal with [structured noise](https://ieeexplore.ieee.org/document/9098336).

 `napari-n2v` contains two different napari plugins: `N2V train` and `N2V predict`.